Migration Assistance - Get expert help migrating your business workloads to Neon.

 note

-Neon requires that all connections use SSL/TLS encryption, but you can increase the level of protection by appending an sslmode parameter setting to your connection string.
-For instructions, see Connect to Neon securely.
+Neon requires that all connections use SSL/TLS encryption, but you can increase the level of protection by configuring the sslmode.
+For more information, see Connect to Neon securely.

-It's included in your Neon connection string, which you can find on the Neon Dashboard, in the Connection Details widget.
+It's included in your Neon connection string, which you can find in the Connection Details widget on your Project Dashboard.

 What port does Neon use?